erickopelt/blog/content/posts/hugo.md

 title = "Hugo - From zero to deploy" date = "2020-02-29"
 author = "Erick Euller Opelt"
-description = "Step by step tutorial for creating a new site using hugo and deploying using.
-Netlify"
+description = "Step by step tutorial for creating a new site using [hugo](https://gohugo.io) and deploying using [Netlify](https://www.netlify.com/)"
 +++

+This is a step by step guide for creating a blog from zero using [hugo](https://gohugo.io) and deploy on [Netlify](https://www.netlify.com/) with continuous delivery.

 ### Installation